TENROKOne/Exam-preps/AZ-900 Microsoft Azure Fundamentals/README.md

         - Spend as you need is
         - Get billed immediately
     Operational cost
-- Identify appropriate use cases for each cloud model
+1.4 Identify appropriate use cases for each cloud model 1.5 Describe the consumption-based model
+    - Pay for what you actually using
+1.6 Compare cloud pricing models
     - Azure account (privided by a company)
     - Azure free account
         - 12 months free